linas/atomspace-ipfs/README.md

   int's in the AtomSpace) cannot be made global safely.

 * The hashes have to include an AtomSpace ID as well.
-Different Atomspaces might contain atoms that have the same type, name, etc. but should not be confused with one-another.
+Different AtomSpaces might contain atoms that have the same type, name, etc. but should not be confused with one-another.
 (The alternative representation would be to take all Atoms as globally unique, but then have context-dependent truth values.)